Useful Weed Resources

 - Fusilade is a selective herbicide that controls perennial and annual grass weeds in landscaped areas

 Before applying herbicide treatments, the City of Melville has considered the impact of control options on co-occurring native flora including trees, shrubs, geophytes, grasses and other native herbs and on fauna.
-The methods and chemical concentrations that we employ are considered Best Practice Management.
+The methods and chemical concentrations that we employ are considered Best Practice Management and are only applied when required and done in a safe and responsible manner.

 What Can You Do?